Furnace Repair Checklist

 - Ensure the control is on “heat” rather than “off” or “cool.”

 - Ensure the program is displaying the appropriate day and time and is programmed to “run.”
 If you’re having trouble overriding the setting, regulate the temperature by utilizing the up/down arrows and holding the “hold” button.
-This will make the heater to ignite if thermostat programming is causing a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Turn the temperature setting to 5 degrees warmer than what the room temperature currently is.

 If your heating hasn’t started within a few minutes, make sure it has power by switching the fan switch from “auto” to “on.”
 If the fan doesn’t operate, your heating system may not have power.

 If you have a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Take a look at the manufacturer’s website for help.
 If you’re still unable to get your Wi-Fi thermostat to work, call us at 301-960-3247 for heating and cooling service.